overlay-market/OIPs/OIPS/oip-1.md

 where \\(\sum_{i=1}^{N}{V_{i}}\\) is the volume over all \\(N\\) markets offered by the Overlay protocol during the period between funding payments. \\(f_{i}\\) is the average trading fee during that period on market \\(i\\). \\(r_{b}\\) is the portion of trading fees that are burned to manage currency supply. \\(r_{p}\\) is the portion of pass-through trading fee revenue for the associated capital pool.
 Spot market liquidity for the OVL token would be enabled by this continuous stream of Overlay trading fees to staking OVL-ETH spot LPs, as long as trading volume remains substantial enough to warrant staking.
 An initial liquidity mining token distribution phase would bootstrap the process.
 This spot market liquidity incentive creates a feedback loop to offer a price feed for OVL-ETH on the Overlay trading platform, that traders can then use to hedge out a portion of their OVL risk for their positions in other Overlay markets, given all trades are settled in OVL.

 To handle unanticipated extreme wins that significantly increase the currency supply beyond the accumulated fee burn mechanism, we propose an insurance fund that is similar in nature to the Aave safety module [[2]](#aave-2020).
 Insurance providers stake collateral in the form of ETH, DAI, YFI, AAVE-ETH LP, OVL-ETH LP, etc. to earn yield in OVL via pass-through trading fees to the treasury.
 Additionally, insurance providers receive margin inflows (less keeper and burn fees) from liquidated positions on the platform, to appropriately compensate them for the significant risk taken to backstop the protocol.
-This insurance staked ERC-20 collateral would be locked for a governance-determined set amount of time within the treasury contract.
+This insurance staked ERC-20 collateral would be locked for a set amount of time within the treasury contract.
 To backstop the system in the event the currency supply increases beyond a governance-set threshold value (e.g., 20% beyond initial distribution), the treasury begins auctioning off the staked collateral in exchange for OVL at a rate of \\(n_c = (n_{OVL} / S_{OVL}) \cdot S_{c} \\) received collateral tokens for \\(n_{OVL}\\) bid OVL tokens. \\(S_{OVL}\\) is total circulating supply of OVL and \\(S_c\\) is total collateral of a particular ERC-20 token remaining in the insurance pool.
 The treasury then burns the received OVL tokens to drive the supply back down.
 The offering window remains open until the supply threshold is no longer breached either by supply burns or by governance raising the supply threshold.

 These mechanisms for managing currency supply would offer alternatives to requiring a ceiling to the total supply and caps on individual trades, although it is still uncertain how supply will behave in practice.
 In summary, the revenue model for the protocol would be fees (in OVL) of 0.30% per trade, adjustable by governance on a feed-by-feed basis:

 - 50% is burned

-- 50% is sent to a community governed treasury with incentives for spot market OVL-ETH LPs, governance participants, and insurance fund providers
+- 50% is sent to a community governed treasury with incentives for spot market OVL-ETH LPs and insurance fund providers

-To incentivize OVL-ETH liquidity providers, governance contributors, and insurance providers in perpetuity, the pass-through revenues to the Overlay treasury would be split:
+To incentivize OVL-ETH liquidity providers, insurance providers, and development within the community in perpetuity, the suggested pass-through fees to the Overlay treasury would be split at launch:

-- 33.33% to OVL-ETH LPs staking
+- 60.00% to OVL-ETH LPs staking

-- 33.33% to governance OVL stakers that vote
+- 30.00% to ERC-20 stakers in insurance fund

-- 33.33% to ERC-20 stakers in insurance fund
+- 10.00% to the community fund

 The weighting factors for each actor, fee rates, and fee burn can be adjusted by governance.
-OVL-ETH LPs will be able to use their LP tokens to participate in governance for \\(r_{LP} + r_{gov}\\) of the rewards (i.e., acting as both roles).
-Further, they can earn \\(r_{LP} + r_{gov} + r_{insurance} = 100\% \\) of the pass-through fee rewards plus a pro-rata share of rights to insurance fund inflows from position liquidations by additionally risking their LP collateral in the insurance fund itself.
+Further, OVL-ETH LPs can also earn \\(r_{LP} + r_{insurance} = 90\% \\) of the pass-through fee rewards plus a pro-rata share of rights to insurance fund inflows from position liquidations by additionally risking their LP collateral in the insurance fund itself.
 Eventually the Overlay protocol could lend out the locked OVL from positions for capital efficiency and additional revenue.

 #### Pricing Mechanism
 Overlay's pricing mechanism would be updated to float the current price on each market offered by the protocol.
 Price discovery would occur on each Overlay market separate from the underlying feed itself, and thus information associated with each trade on Overlay would enter the market price offered to traders.